-Last week's economic reporting included readings on housing market conditions, sales of previously owned homes, and housing starts and building permits issued.
-Weekly reports on mortgage rates and jobless claims were also released.
+Last week's economic reporting included readings from the National Association of Home Builders Housing Market Index, Commerce Department readings on housing starts and building permits issued along with data on sales of previously-owned homes.
+Weekly readings on mortgage rates and jobless claims were also released.

 If you are thinking about applying for a mortgage, it is important that you consider all of the options carefully and that you understand the key differences between them.
 Let's compare variable-rate and fixed-rate mortgages to see which might be the best in your situation.